tjim/nevermore/README.md

 that controls the number of characters you must type before autocompletion will take effect, and it defaults to three (3) characters.
-You may set this as low as 0 characters.
+You may set this as low as 1 character.

 ### Junk mail filtering